superapp

 Session Isolation

-Every user gets an isolated DuckDB instance.
+Every request gets an isolated database connection.

 How It Works